 Using a reference manager (also known as bibliographical software or citation management tool) can be very useful for your research:

-- You can use it to create reference lists and in-text citations in different styles, like the APA-style or the Chicago-style.
+- You can use it to create reference lists and in-text citations or footnotes in different styles, like the APA-style or the Chicago-style.

 - Some reference managers allow you to share your references with other researchers.